PathHound/WECGEdit/README.md

 This editor takes uses single key stroke's in order to perform actions.
 The key's to these actions are outlined with '<->'
-Example: If you want to Edit a card, you need to press 'E' via Keyboard.
+Example: If you want to (E)dit a card, you need to press 'E' via Keyboard.
-Key Prompts are not used when manipulating the data.
+Key Prompts are not used when manipulating the data, with the exception of what color to use for the card.

 ▼▲▼▲ Main Menu

-• Check the cards on file.
+- Check the cards on file

 You can access the data on the file and select an option on how to view it.

-• Done.
+- Done

 Just as it sounds; this will quit the program.

 ▼▲▼▲ Data Views

-• All
+- All

 This will show all of the data condensed into one simple list including the card's name, set and a few basic stats.

 This listing will NOT show the card text as to save room and make the list easier to read.

-• View One at a time
+- View One at a time

 This will show one card at a time, displaying everything about the particular piece of data.
 Such as the card name, text, stats, everything recorded for that card.

 It is also through this view that the data can be manipulated.
 Cards can be added, removed and smaller details can be re-written.